Who is the Son of God? In a letter written to Jewish believers, the answer is as follows (Hebrew 1:3):

 – Jesus called himself the Son of Man and at the same time He is the Son of God.

 – God is the Father, Son and Holy Ghost, which are three separate entities.
 At the same time God says of Himself that He is “One” (Deuteronomy 6:4):

 “Hear, O Israel: The Lord our God, the Lord is one.”

 Embracing paradox, we get inspired.
-In a roundabout way, we understand God better when we acknowledge that there are things we don’t understand.
-And accepting that God is mysterious, we actually grow closer to Him – which is another paradox if you will.
+In a roundabout way, we understand God better when we acknowledge that there are things about Him that we do not understand.

-The author of the letter to the Hebrews wrote that Jesus sat down at the right hand of the Father.
-Notice that the left side of the Father is not mentioned.
-I would assume the Holy Spirit sits on His left side, but that seat is currently empty.
-Jesus returned to the Father while the Holy Spirit was poured out globally to spread the knowledge of God.
+Jesus returned to the Father and sat down at His right hand.
+Notice that the left side of the Father is not mentioned here.
+I would assume the Holy Spirit sits on His left side, but that seat is currently empty. – The Spirit of God is poured out globally to spread the knowledge of God.

 If you have ever seen a diamond in the rough, then you would agree that there is not much of a diamond to be seen in its original state.
 The processing of a diamond goes through several stages until it gets to be a crown jewel.
 The beauty of our salvation story is that God saw the diamond in us when nobody else would.
 Jesus purifies us so we can shine and show our true colors – a story of wonder is the story of grace.